 Pregnancy after gastric bypass surgery can also be a little scary, especially if you’re not sure what to expect or what you’re supposed to do.

-The good news is that many women who have had gastric bypass surgery can have healthy pregnancies with few complications.
+The good news is that many women with gastric bypass surgery can have healthy pregnancies with few complications.
 However, you’ll need to take extra care of yourself during pregnancy and have regular checkups with your doctor throughout the pregnancy.

 Here are some things for you to keep in mind as you get ready for your baby: